Financial-Times/edtech-load-test/README.md

 - perfTestID
 - Web socket for realtime articles
 - Turn web socket request into random string to avoid status 1006

+## Notes
+- `uuid.json` should generate itself due to a jenkins shell script